swolewizard/Karma_Bot/README.md

 **User Karma Lookup**: Allow users to check their own karma points or the karma points of other users using a command.

-++Assigning your IGN/Gamertag/PSN ID"": Use the command '.ign NAME' to add your in-game name to the karma points system embed message.
+**Assigning your IGN/Gamertag/PSN ID**: Use the command '.ign NAME' to add your in-game name to the karma points system embed message.